 Well, we're not looking at that.

-Uh as you know, I spoke this morning with the prime minister of Japan, and we had a very good conversation.
+As you know, I spoke this morning with the Prime Minister of Japan, and we had a very good conversation.

-Uh they don't really take our agriculture, a little bit of it just to keep us slightly happy, but they don't take what they're supposed to be taking.
+They don't really take our agriculture, a little bit of it, just to keep us slightly happy, but they don't take what they're supposed to be taking.

 So we have a great relationship with Japan.

-We're gonna keep it that way, but they're coming in to meet, and other comp countries are coming in.
+But they're coming in to meet, and other countries are coming in.

-And I said if that tariff isn't removed by tomorrow at twelve o'clock, we're putting a 50%.
+And I said, if that tariff isn't removed by tomorrow at 12 o'clock, we're putting a 50% target.

-All right, for stations along the Sean Hannity Show Radio Network, we're going to continue.
+All right, for stations along the Sean Hannity Show radio network, we're going to continue President Trump along with Israeli Prime Minister Bibi Netanyahu.

-That'll be an hour and thirteen minutes from right now.
+That'll be an hour and 13 minutes from right now.

 We expect to cover that.